logo

 Last updated: December 12, 2023

-Ongoing compendium of blueprints to come up with startup ideas.
+Ongoing compendium of frameworks to come up with startup ideas.

 1. Surf the Wave